Arnab-Developer/BloodSugarTracking/README.md

 dotnet ef migrations script
 ```

-Open teh solution in Visual Studio and press F5.
+Open the solution in Visual Studio and press F5.